Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Visual Line of Sight (VLOS)

-West Virginia drone operators must maintain visual line of sight or use authorized visual observer physically located with pilot and directly communicating throughout flight.
+All drone operators must maintain visual line of sight or use a visual observer in direct communication.

 For complete federal regulations, see our Federal Regulations page.